GYUHO Lee © 2026

 1. Core Feature Structuring

-Prioritized core features through a card-sorting session with four international students.
+Prioritized core features through a card-sorting session with four international applicants.

 • Defined Diruni's core journey: compare → decide → plan.